basepom/inline-maven-plugin/plugin/src/site/markdown/index.md

 The `inline:inline` goal is the main goal and should be called in the `package` phase of the lifecycle.

+The plugin supports the creation of reproducible builds.
+When the `{$project.build.outputTimestamp}` is set (either through the command line or as a project property), all generated entries in the resulting jar will use this timestamp.

 ### Supported configuration options

 ```xml